 The climbing experience, like any form of exercise, can be heavily benefitted by a proper warm up.
-Stretching is as important to any warm up as anything!
+Stretching is as important to a warm up as anything!
 It is very important for climbers to loosen themselves up before starting a long climbing session.
 This can save them from a lot of cramping, muscle soreness, and even injury later on.
 The best stretches to perform here are dynamic stretches.
-This type of stretching focuses on movement and using the muscles strength to stretch them.
+Stretching focuses on movement and using the muscles' own strength to stretch them.

 Joint mobility focuses on the movement and rotation of different joints.
 For climbers, the ability to control and use your fingers, wrists, elbows, shoulders, ankles, and knees is extremely important.
 Control over these joints can be the difference between success and failure when trying to do a difficult climbing route.
 Taking time to really manipulate and loosen your joints will definitely pay off for anyone interested in climbing.

 The first option for lower impact cardio is biking or cycling.
-Whether it is on a stationary bike before climbing at your local indoor rock wall, or on a mountain bike traveling to the cliff you aim to climb, biking presents many benefits to climbers everywhere.
+Whether it is on a stationary bike before climbing at your local indoor rock wall or on a mountain bike traveling to the cliff you aim to climb, biking presents many benefits to climbers everywhere.
 Besides the cardio benefit, and the low impact on joints, biking is unique because it also improves stability.
-Having to stay saddled on the bike for long periods of time is applicable to climbing, when your muscles will have to keep you close to the wall for hours.
+Having to stay saddled on the bike for long periods of time is similar to climbing itself, specifically when your muscles will have to keep you close to the wall for hours on end.

 Strength Training Exercises